chrisgrieser/nvim-chainsaw/README.md

 [smart-var-detect.lua](./lua/chainsaw/config/smart-var-detect.lua).

 ### Smart insertion location
-`chainsaw` by default inserts the log statement below the cursor.
-The insertion location is automatically adapted if doing would result in invalid code.
+`nvim-chainsaw` by default inserts the log statement below the cursor.
+This can, however, sometimes result in invalid code.
+Thus, the plugin automatically adjusts the insertion location to prevent invalid code.
 (Note that this feature requires the Treesitter parser of the respective language.)

 ```lua
 -- [] marks the cursor position